Arkadiusz Krysik

 Talking about legacy software is always a bit controversial.

 On the one hand, these are usually software systems that were built using outdated technology stacks and technologies, and may lack scalability and adaptability.
-On the other hand, they still provide core functionality to the business.

 So what approach should insurance companies take?

 The best option is something in the middle – a strangler pattern – gradually replacing existing software systems with new ones without disrupting system operations.
-By gradually adopting modern IT architectures such as microservices, APIs, and cloud computing, insurers can achieve greater scalability, improve data accessibility, and accelerate the delivery of new services.

-This cultural shift toward innovation encourages continuous improvement, experimentation, and the willingness to embrace disruptive technologies.
 The value it brings is multifaceted: improved operational efficiency, better customer experiences through digital channels, and the ability to respond quickly to market changes and regulatory requirements.

 [Read also: Data Modernization in Insurance Agencies]

-Trend 6: The growth of insurance telematics
+Trend 6: The Growth of Insurance Telematics

 Insurance telematics represents a significant evolution in the way insurers assess risk and price policies.